-Students are expected to have all current term charges paid by the designated due dates listed in the Academic Calendar (unless they are using the revolving charge program for the term).
+Students are expected to have all current term charges paid by the designated due dates listed below (unless they are using the revolving charge program for the term).
 This includes all tuition, fees, housing charges, insurance, etc., that may have been added after the term begins.
 Failure to receive a billing is not an acceptable excuse for late payment.

 Academic year tuition includes the following mandatory fees:

 Tuition, building, incidental, technology, health and wellness recreation center building fee and health service.
 Instruction fees are established to provide support for the cost of instructional expenditures.
 Building fees are used to repay building fee debt service.
 The incidental fee supports student union activities, athletic activities, and educational, cultural and student government activities.
 The technology fee is a resource fee in support of the maintenance and enhancement of technology.
 The health and wellness center building fees are used to repay health and wellness center building debt service.
 The health service fee gives students access to the Student Health and Counseling Centers.
 The Matriculation Fee is a one time fee that all admitted students must pay to matriculate into the University.

 Notice is hereby given that by definition, any person who holds a degree from an accredited college or university is considered to be a graduate student for fee purposes, with the exception of formally admitted graduate students who have been admitted as a Post Baccalaureate Nongraduate declaration.
 These students are limited to enrollment in undergraduate courses.